Supply Chain Insurance and Risk Consulting

 Today’s dramatically changing business environment has created new risks for organizations, which in turn has created a greater awareness of supply chain exposures and the need for viable solutions.

-Events such as the 2011 earthquake(s) and tsunami in Japan and the flooding in Thailand highlighted the global impact of such a catastrophic event, notably on companies’ global supply chains.
+Events such as the COVID-19 pandemic highlight the global impact of such a catastrophic event, notably on companies’ global supply chains.
 Although the majority of businesses outside of these regions have not suffered direct physical damage, some have incurred considerable uninsured business interruption and extra expense losses due to disruptions in their supply chains.
 These disruptions could have been covered with adequate supply chain insurance programs.

-Marsh offers clients supply chain consulting services, designed to provide the risk assessments required by supply chain insurance carriers, and the specialized placement services to access the insurers that provide supply chain insurance risk transfer solutions.
+Marsh Advisory's Risk Consulting Solutions offers clients supply chain consulting services, designed to provide the risk assessments required by supply chain insurance carriers, and the specialized placement services to access the insurers that provide supply chain insurance risk transfer solutions.

 Marsh's Comprehensive Risk Assessment